TechcoachPro/tc-bcamp-todo-app/README.md

 ## About Us

-[Techcoach](https://techcoach.pro) is a web development coaching platform, we aimed at raising world class Tech legends across the globe.
+[Techcoach](https://techcoach.pro) is a web development coaching platform aimed at raising world class software developers across the globe.

 ### Contact
 To learn more about us, contact us using the following handle: